 We have a long-standing successful track record in lost data recovery and lost file recovery.
-Please telephone us on 01324 881881 or contact us if you need our assistance.
+Please contact us if you need help.

 Of all the things that can go wrong with computers, losing all of your data is absolutely the worst.
 For home users this can mean losing years of digital photographs, letters and emails.
 For businesses it can mean losing your accounts records.
 Without proper backup procedures in place and up to date, it can be a catastrophe.

 Fortunately most of the problems associated with hard disks, lost data and lost files are not due to mechanical failure of the hard disk and so lost data recovery and lost file recovery is relatively straightforward.

 Computer Not Booting Up / Blue Screen Error

 Quite often one or more of the crucial files which are required to the run the computer are corrupted or go missing.
 This does not mean that your data is lost.
 More often than not your data will be intact and fully accessible when the disk is removed and connected to another computer as a second disk.